 Venue: 411 West Hall (1085 S. University)

-This seminar is cohosted by the Michigan Institute for Computational Discovery & Engineering (MICDE) and the Department of Physics.
-Dr. Kent will be hosted by Dr. Emanuel Gull, Associate Professor of Theoretical Condensed Matter Physics.
+This seminar is cohosted by the Michigan Institute for Computational Discovery & Engineering (MICDE) and the Department of Astronomy, Dr. Genel will be hosted by Dr. Monica Valluri, Research Professor of Astronomy.

 This is an in-person event.